Baby Starter Kit: What Do You Need?

 With the following checklist, you have everything your baby needs at a glance:

-• Clothing in size 56 and 62 (if you are expecting a small child, also in size 50)
+• Clothing Line in sizes 56 and 62 (if you are expecting a small child, also in size 50)

-• 3 rompers (one-piece suits for babies are handy and require less work)
+• 3 Rompers (one-piece suits for babies are practical and require less work)

-• 1 thin cap (for a head circumference of 34 cm, which fits most babies)
+• 1 thin Hat (for a head circumference of 34 cm, which fits most babies)

 About baby clothing